jackharbon/fit-2-ger-mobile-app/README.md

 `This app is for educational purposes only, not for commercial use.`

-Fit-2-ger is the mobile application for active outdoor amateur athlete who are looking for other people to exercise with.
-After login user can:
+Fit-2-ger is a mobile application for the active outdoor amateur athlete who is looking for other people to exercise with.
+After login the user can:

 -  register her/his own regular workouts
--  set up preffered searched new workouts
+-  set up prefered searched new workouts
--  search and add to favourites other's workouts
+-  search and add other's workouts to favourites
--  send the message to other users
+-  send a message to other users
 -  connect to other users to see their activities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>